Have you ever met someone who speaks another language, and been amazed at what you hear when their mouth opens…

 Stick with it, and you will learn another language.

-In my work as Community Manager for the Add1Challenge, I’m super lucky because I get to chat with language learners every day.
+In my work as Community Manager for the Add1Challenge (now the Fluent in 3 Months Challenge), I’m super lucky because I get to chat with language learners every day.
 These are incredible people from all around the world, who have decided to work the miracle of speaking another language.

 Usually, these learners get in touch because they’ve hit a roadblock (though sometimes people just want to say thank you, which is always lovely), and they need a helping hand facing it to get their language mojo back.